How to get tickets in final Glastonbury resale this week

 This year’s headliners are Arctic Monkeys, Guns N’ Roses and Elton John, with more artists still to be announced.

-While the vast majority of tickets were sold in November, a “very limited number” will go on resale this week.
+While the vast majority of tickets were sold in November, a “very limited number” will go on resale this week, with the first going up for sale on Thursday (20 April).
 These are the tickets of people who got through in the original sale, but did not pay the balance on their tickets earlier in April.

 Here’s everything you need to know about securing your spot this week...